 kubectl logs job/nsight-streamer-print-connection-info

-Access the service by opening your web browser and navigating to:
+Access the service by navigating to:

 http://<node-ip>:<node-port>